Carhenge World's Largest Pecan Giant Bull A&W Happy Family Rapid City DInosaur Park

 Rapid City Dinosaur Park in South Dakota

-Dinosaur Park was built in 1936 by the Works Progress Administration and, in 1990, was listed on the National Register of Historic Places.
+The dinosaur park in rapid city was built in 1936 by the Works Progress Administration and, in 1990, was listed on the National Register of Historic Places by the United States Department of Interior.

 Rapid City Dinosaur Park in South Dakota